earthcube2021/ec21_gray_etal/README.md

 ### The primary contributios of this work are:
 - collation and visualization of a variety of oceanographic datasets permitting investigation of the Gulf Stream front
-- derivation of the Gulf Stream front location ever month for a decade from Sea Surface Height data
+- derivation of the Gulf Stream front location every month for a decade from Sea Surface Height data
 - demonstration of an array of scientific computing tools for oceanography analysis
 - investigation of the physical and biological properties of the Gulf Stream front over a decade